Post-traumatic stress disorder (PTSD)

-Psychological challenges and traumatic stress symptoms are common among parents with children who had been admitted to Paediatric Intensive Care Unit (PICU).
-Parents may report significant and persisting distress long after discharge.
-Recolo's trauma-based intervention focuses on both the child's needs, as well as parents and siblings who may have been effected.
+Psychological challenges and traumatic stress symptoms are common among parents with children who have been admitted to a Paediatric Intensive Care Unit (PICU) and they may report significant and persisting distress long after discharge.
+Our trauma-based intervention focuses not only on the child's needs, but also on those of the parents and siblings who may have been effected.

 Often weeks, or even months can pass before the symptoms of PTSD can appear.
 Sufferers generally experience a triad of general symptoms: reliving of the traumatic event in the form of flashbacks or nightmares; emotional numbing; and heightened states of arousal like jumpiness and irritability.
 We recognise that in diagnosis, the broad categories of PTSD symptoms are present in children as well as adults.
 However symptoms may differ in younger children, e.g. re-enacting, repetitive play, and emotional and behavioural disturbances.
 Therefore, all of our interventions are child-focused and age specific.

 All the effective psychotherapies for PTSD focus on the traumatic experiences that have produced the symptoms.
 Trauma-focused Cognitive Behavioural Therapy (TF-CBT) or Eye Movement Desensitisation and Reprocessing (EMDR) are the first-line treatment for people with more than a three-month history of the symptoms.